axelprog/bitcoinTicker/README.md

 ```
 `parse` must returns a promise that must resolves with an objeckt in the next format
 `{ bitcoinToUsd: 1, bitcoinToEur: 2, usdToEur: 3 }`

+Also you can copy and modify file `sampleModule.js`